Skip to content

 1. Open the terminal on your local machine.

-3. Run the following command runai cluster set <CLUSTER_NAME>
+3. Run the following command runai cluster set <CLUSTER_NAME>.

 Setting a default project